and Environmental Impact Studies

 our environmental assessment and impact studies include long-term monitoring

 fishes in relation to water diversion and hydro-electric projects in

-the deserts of Texas
+and the deserts of Texas

 the effects of hydroelectric operations on eels in the St. Lawrence River.

 In 2004 and 2005, we assisted the Cree Regional Authority, by reviewing and assessing